-Four long ice poles rose from the frozen ground and met at the top as a sparkling ice chandelier she had created after seeing one in the Earth King's palace.
+Four long ice poles rose from the frozen ground and converged in the center with a sparkling ice chandelier hanging in the middle.
+She had created it after seeing one in the Earth King's palace.
 Two long pieces of jade-colored and one dark-blue cloth swung from the ice crystal chandelier, each piece twirling down three ice poles.
 One pole was still bare and she was currently holding the blue cloth that was supposed to decorate it.

 "Oh, uh…yes, I guess I do need help with this one," she answered with a smile as she passed the fabric to the young monk.
 "I'd appreciate it if you helped me."

-Aang readily returned the smile as he took the offered cloth and stepped up next to the unfurnished pole, unable to resist her beautiful and grateful smile.
+Aang readily returned the smile as he took the offered cloth and stepped up next to the unfurnished pole, unable to resist her beautiful smile.

 As Aang propelled himself upwards with airbending, twirling the blue piece of fabric as he descended, Katara's smile vanished and she looked away guiltily.
 She had not even noticed his presence or that he had been addressing her as she held the silky cloth in her hands.

-Though the material was nothing compared to it, she could not help but be reminded of the silky and smooth feeling of the red covering on Zuko's large bed at his palace, his handkerchief, or the warm cloak Zuko had draped over her shoulders to keep her safe from the chilly air.
+Though the material was nothing compared to it, she could not help but be reminded of the silky, smooth feeling of the red covering on Zuko's large bed at his palace, his handkerchief, and the warm cloak Zuko had draped over her shoulders to keep her safe from the chilly air.

 Everywhere she looked there was something or another that made her think about the golden-eyed firebender.
-Ever since they went their separate ways from Ba Sing Se, Zuko had been constantly on her mind and she would completely space out for a couple of minutes, wondering what he was doing and if he missed her as much as she missed him.
+Ever since they went their separate ways in Ba Sing Se, Zuko had been constantly on her mind and she would completely space out for minutes at a time, wondering what he was doing and if he missed her as much as she missed him.
 She was really getting annoyed at her brain for distracting her all the time, making her family and friends question her sanity.

-When Aang came back, she tried to pay more attention to him and spend more time with him, taking walks around the city and going penguin sledding.
-She tried to keep thoughts about Zuko and her confusing feelings for him away, honestly she did, but just when she thought she succeeded she would find herself thinking about him again without even realizing it until later when Aang would call out to her.
+When Aang came back, she tried to pay more attention to him and spend more time with him, taking walks around the city and going penguin sledding, wanting to reconnect with him.
+She tried to keep thoughts about Zuko and her confusing feelings for him away, honestly she did.
+But just when she thought she succeeded she would find herself thinking about him again without even realizing it until Aang would call out to her.

-'I hope you think really hard about what you truly feel about the young airbender…' her Gran-Gran's words floated in her mind.
+'I hope you think really hard about what you truly feel for the young airbender…' her Gran-Gran's words floated in her mind.

-Did her grandmother think that what she felt for her boyfriend of four years was not love?
+Did her grandmother mean to imply that what she felt for her boyfriend of four years was not love?
 Was she trying to tell her that Aang and she were not meant to be?